aminrj/aminrj.github.io/_posts/2026-04-02-RSAC26-agentic-security.md

 ## The practitioner's read on RSAC 2026

 RSAC 2026 established industry consensus that agentic AI security is an urgent, unsolved problem.
-That consensus is valuable — it means budget conversations just got easier for security teams trying to fund this work, and it means the market is moving fast enough that practitioner knowledge now has real leverage.
+That consensus matters — budget conversations just got easier for security teams trying to fund this work, and the market is moving fast enough that practitioner knowledge translates directly into competitive advantage.

 But the vendor response at RSAC followed a pattern that Cato Networks VP of Threat Intelligence Etay Maor — attending his 16th consecutive RSA — articulated directly: "I hope we don't have to go through this whole cycle.
 I hope we learned from the past.
 It doesn't really look like it."